crbyxwpzfl/fpaper/README.md

 todo - add ram info and revise prefernces like rotation,btn pin, add show anything cmd,

+todo - read as much prefs stuff into memory instead of constantly hitting nvs

 planed - fix feedlog and serial print so serial needs \r\n and silence epd and mqtt lib

+vision - replace prefs. reads and puts with perhpas rtos message buffers for thread safety

 vision - forward secrecy and somthing like diffi hellman/newhope/kyber